(Printer-friendly PDF version | 153 KB)

 6. What is a reasonable accommodation?

 An accommodation is any change in the work environment or in how things are usually done that enables a worker with a disability to work and do the essential functions of a job.
 Examples of accommodations include changing a work space so that it is wheelchair accessible, changing the work schedule, or allowing an employee to work from home for part of the time.
-For more information, call the ADA National Network at 900-949-4232 or visit www.adata.org.
+For more information or to ask a question call the ADA National Network at 800-949-4232 or visit adata.org.

 7. Asking for a reasonable accommodation.